 In the Throne Room

-George Muller once said that he never failed to gain an audience with the King.
-It is therefore evident that his prayers proceeded from an exalted view of the Being who would hear them.
+As you learned in the last lesson, George Müller once said that he never failed to gain an audience with the King.
+It is therefore evident that his prayers proceeded from an exalted view of the being who would hear them.

 As we pray, it is helpful to fix our mind's eye upon the heavenly throne room.
 We find it pictured in several passages (Isa.
 6:1-3; Ezek.
 1; Dan.
 7:9-14; Rev. 4-5).
 The throne of the Father emanates a brilliant glory, which Paul describes as unapproachable light (1 Tim.
 6:16).
 The light has dazzling color.
 The throne itself is sapphire, or blue (Ezek.
 1:26).
 The presence of God shines in the hues of jasper and sardine (Rev. 4:3).
 (The exact meaning of jasper is unknown, but according to the ancient writer Pliny, the best kind was colored in a shade of purple.
 Sardine is blood-red.)
 Light in all the colors of the rainbow, with green dominant, plays about the throne (Ezek.
 1:28; Rev. 4:3).
-Around the throne and perhaps enveloping it with their wings are four strange but magnificent creatures called cherubim (Rev. 4:6-9).
-(Many Bible scholars regard the seraphim, the cherubim, and the four beasts as the same creatures).
-Before the throne stands an innumerable company of angels who continually praise God with thunderous voices (Rev. 5:11).
+Around the throne and perhaps enveloping it with their wings are four strange yet magnificent creatures called zoa, a term translated "beasts" in the KJV but in modern English is better rendered as "living creatures" (Rev. 4:6-9).
+Their description leaves little doubt that they are the same as the cherubim often mentioned in the Old Testament (Gen. 3:24; Ps.
+99:1; Ezek.
+10:1–9, 15–20; 11:22) and perhaps also as the seraphim seen by Isaiah (Isa.
+6:2, 6).
+Before the throne stands a huge company of angels who continually praise God with thunderous voices (Rev. 5:11).
+The tally given by Scripture is equivalent to hundreds of millions plus millions more.

-If our prayers go to such a place to be uttered openly, before all, should we not be careful in what we say?
+If our prayers go to such a place, should we not be careful in what we say?
 Should we not prune from our prayers all childish babblings, petty gripings, irreverent imaginings, pointless wanderings, and self-preoccupied musings?
 When addressing an earthly sovereign, we would use solemn and reverent speech full of praise.
 In like manner we should pray to God.

 Protocol